faenrandir/a_careful_examination/documents/polygamy/eternity_only_sealings.md

 ### 1869 Affidavit

-Ruth's 1869 Affidavit makes no distinction between sealing and marriage, nor does it specify that the sealing was for eternity only (emphasis added):
+Ruth Vose's 1869 affidavit makes no distinction between sealing and marriage.
+She also does not specify that the sealing was for eternity only (emphasis added):

 > Be it remembered that on this first day of May, A.D.
 1869, personally appeared before me, Elias Smith, Probate Judge for Said County, Ruth Vose Sayers who was by me Sworn in due form of law and upon her oath Saith that on [blank] day of February A.D.
 1843 at the City of Nauvoo County of Hancock, State of Illinois, **She was married or Sealed** to Joseph Smith President of the Church of Jesus Christ of Latter Day Saints, by Hyrum Smith, Presiding Patriarch of Said Church, according to the laws of the Same, regulating Marriage; in the presence of Ruth V. Sayers; Subscribed and sworn by the said Ruth V. Sayers, the day and year first above written; E. Smith; Probate Judge